Monitoring the integration status

 Idle if it has been used in the past, or

 received a successful API request with this attribute.

-Unlike application statuses, attribute status does not take into account error
+Unlike application statuses, attribute status doesn't consider error

-rates, any failed API requests that included an attribute are simply ignored
+rates, any failed API requests that included an attribute are ignored

 when computing the attribute status.